ErikBoesen/ccsconnectiontest/README.md

 <img align="right" alt="CyberPatriot logo" width="200" src="https://www.beavercreek.k12.oh.us/cms/lib/OH01000456/Centricity/Domain/1363/CyberPatriot-logo.png">

-# CCS Connection Test for GNU/Linux
+# CCS Connection Test for GNU/Linux & macOS

-Linux version of the CyberPatriot connection test.
+A version of the CyberPatriot connection test for GNU/Linux, macOS, and other UNIX-based hosts.

-This script will run the same tests as the official CyberPatriot CCS Connection Test, and is compatible with GNU/Linux systems, for which there's no official test application.
-Furthermore, it's CLI based rather than GUI, because real *GNU SLASH* Linux users don't need GUIs.
+This script will run the same tests as the official CyberPatriot CCS Connection Test, but on the aforementioned systems, for which there are no official test applications.

+This version of the connection test runs in the command line rather than a GUI, for the sake of simplicity.

 ## Running
 Like any other shell script: